PolarCookie/PolarGuides/README.md

 Outland does have the advantage of less traveling between quests.

 ### Guide todo
-Add Blackrock Dephts.
+[] Add Blackrock Dephts.
-Add Scholomance key questline and Scholomance itself.
+[] Add Scholomance key questline and Scholomance itself.

+## Ding80GuidesAllianceDungeon (WIP)
+To Be Done: A solo oriented leveling guide visitng 5 man dungeons to avoid farming out in the world.
+A solo version of duo.

 ## PANIC; MY QUESTS ARE GREEN!
 Don't worry to much about that.